SteveGilham/Gendarme/README.md

 ## Known Issues
 The following rules (Test name follows rule name) have some unit test failures, so should not be relied upon

+* Gendarme.Rules.Correctness\Test\ProvideCorrectRegexPatternTest -- it misses the second pattern in ternary expressions like `new Regex (good ? "good" : "bad\\");`

+There is also a unit test failure for `Gendarme.Framework.Helpers\StackEntryAnalysisTest` which may affect any rules relating to `try`/`catch`/`finally` behaviour.

+### Now Fixed
+* Gendarme.Rules.Concurrency\Test\ProtectCallToEventDelegatesTest
+* Gendarme.Rules.Design\Test\ProvideTryParseAlternativeTest
 * Gendarme.Rules.Performance\Test\AvoidUnnecessaryOverridesTest
-* Gendarme.Rules.Design\Test\ProvideTryParseAlternativeTest
 * Gendarme.Rules.Serialization\Test\CallBaseMethodsOnISerializableTypesTest
-* Gendarme.Rules.Correctness\Test\ProvideCorrectRegexPatternTest
-* Gendarme.Rules.Concurrency\Test\ProtectCallToEventDelegatesTest
 * Gendarme.Rules.Exceptions\Test\UseObjectDisposedExceptionTest

-There is also a unit test failure for `Gendarme.Framework.Helpers\StackEntryAnalysisTest` which may affect any rules relating to `try`/`catch`/`finally` behaviour.

 ## Direction
 After having achieved the first objective, of being able to analyze code from the new .net, the next goal of this fork is to make the tool more F# aware, because that's where I personally use it the most.
 There are several places where F# code generation emits patterns that are detected by legacy Gendarme as erroneous, but which are not under sufficiently fine control by the developer or cannot be annotated to suppress a warning.

+The next stage will be to fix the unit tests

+Following that, updating NUnit

+Then updating to the Roslyn compiler

+And the last big step will be porting to .net core

 ### Progress to date

+#### F# support
 For the moment this seems to suffice to tame unreasonable, or unfixable generated, issues --

 * Fix `AvoidMultidimensionalIndexerRule` for F# generated parameterless methods called `get_Item`